 - Malic acid — A natural substance manufactured by your body and found in apples and grapes, malic acid works in much the same ways as EDTA to remove the toxic metals aluminum, lead and strontium.

-- Garlic — A natural chelator and also an antioxidant, garlic has the ability to chelate lead and mercury from your body.
+- Garlic — A natural chelator and also an antioxidant, garlic can help chelate lead and mercury from your body.
 It’s also thought to help to lower the sticky cholesterol underlying the atherosclerosis process and help keep your arteries elastic.

 - Modified citrus pectin (MCP) — Derived from the pith of citrus peels, MCP has been extensively studied for its ability to remove heavy metals and toxins from the circulatory system, ensuring elimination through the urinary tract, similarly to the way EDTA helps metals leave the body via urine.